AgataPolejowska/ML-LR-MLP-FASHION-MNIST/README.md

 This notebook presents the implementation of basic machine learning algorithms like logistic regression and multilayer perceptron to predict several classes from Fashion MNIST dataset.
-The summary of results are presented at the end of the notebook.
+The summary of results is presented at the end of the notebook.